-The high definition touchscreen measures 21.5 inches and swivels for workouts off the bike.
+The high definition touch screen measures 21.5 inches (54.5 cm) and swivels for workouts off the bike.

-The interface allows for a range of options, including pausing workouts if you need to, as well as adjusting the volume of the music and the coach separately.
+The interface allows for a range of options, including pausing workouts if you need to and adjusting the volume of the music and the trainer separately.

 The company describes the bike’s construction as rustproof and hypoallergenic.

-After you order a bike, it should arrive within weeks — not months.
-And you won’t be left to haul it upstairs yourself, as a delivery partner will help set it up on the included mat.
+After you order a bike, it should arrive within weeks, not months.
+And you won’t be left to haul it upstairs yourself — a delivery partner will help set it up on the included mat.

 The bike has two small wheels on its base, so moving it is straightforward, and the feet are adjustable for leveling.